jirka-m97/plant-phenotyping-pipeline/README.md

-# Multifunctional platform for plant phenotyping: multispectral and photogrammetric workflows
+# Multifunctional platform for plant phenotyping: multispectral and photogrammetric pipelines

 This repository contains software developed for a laboratory-scale prototype of a multifunctional robotic platform designed for non-destructive plant phenotyping at the Laboratory of Bioengineering, Institute of Biotechnology, University of Chemistry and Technology Prague.